Kush614/CliniSearch/README.md

-Of course.
-Here is the complete and clean content for your README.md file.

-You can copy everything inside the code block below and paste it directly into a new file named README.md in your project's root directory.

 Generated markdown
 # Spectra AI: A Multimodal Medical Research & Radiology Assistant

-**Spectra AI** is an advanced, multimodal AI agent developed for the UCB Hackathon.
+**CliniSearch** is an advanced, multimodal AI agent developed for the UCB Hackathon.
 It is designed to be a powerful assistant for medical professionals, particularly radiologists, by streamlining clinical research and providing AI-powered preliminary image analysis.
 The agent integrates multiple state-of-the-art technologies, including premium LLMs (Google Gemini), a multi-source RAG pipeline, and a user-friendly web interface built with Streamlit.

-*(Note: You can replace this link with a screenshot of your own running application for the final submission.)*

 ---